-Most tattoo shops sell a range tattoo aftercare lotions and ointments, which are full of ingredients that are designed to help your tattoo heal as quickly and efficiently as possible.
+Most tattoo shops sell a range of tattoo aftercare lotions and ointments, which are full of ingredients that are designed to help your tattoo heal as quickly and efficiently as possible.

 Ask Your Artist About Their Tattoo Touch-Up Policy

-Treat Your Body Like A Temple
+Treat Your Body Like a Temple

 Additional Info: How Long Does A Tattoo Take To Heal?